 - Provision of service.

-- Placing the request on a waiting list.

 - Refusal of service.

-- Referral to another agency.

-- Development of an alternate plan, possibly in consultation with other services.
+- Development of an alternate plan, possibly in consultation with other services (with the client's permission).

 If service is refused

 - The person requesting the service should be advised immediately, giving reasons why the service is unable to be provided (eg, dangerous unrestrained dog on the premises, or client lives out of service delivery boundaries). - Information should be provided on other available services and if appropriate, a referral should be arranged. - Information should be provided on when, and under what circumstances the person could reapply for Meals on Wheels. - The person should be made aware of Council's Complaints Policy and its procedures.